c3lang/c3-web/src/content/docs/Language Overview/types.md

 Unlike C, C3 does not use type qualifiers. `const` exists, but is a storage class modifier, not a type qualifier.
 Instead of `volatile`, volatile loads and stores are used.
-In order to signal restrictions on parameter usage, parameter [preconditions](/references/docs/preconditions/) are used.
+Restrictions on function parameter usage are instead described by parameter [preconditions](/language-common/contracts/#pre-conditions).

 `typedef` has a slightly different syntax and renamed `def`.

-C3 also requires all function pointers to be used with an alias, so:
+C3 also requires all function pointers to be used with a `def` for example:

 ```c3
 def Callback = fn void();